JabRef/jabref/PRIVACY.md

 Last updated: 2023-08-24

 Your privacy is a fundamental right JabRef e.V. respects and supports.
-By using JabRef and its related online services, you choose to share some of this information.
+By using JabRef and its related online services, you choose to share some of your personal information.
-In this Privacy Policy We explain how We collect, use, and share information about you, along with the choices you have.
+In this Privacy Policy we explain how we collect, use, and share information about you, along with the choices you have.

-Please remember that no method of transmission over the Internet, or method of electronic storage is absolute secure.
-While We strive to use commercially acceptable means to protect your Personal Data, We cannot guarantee its absolute security.
-Also, whenever you communicate through the internet, your IP-Address will be transmitted and retained by other parties for technical reasons.

 The term 'Personal information' in this policy means any information that either directly identifies you or can be somehow linked to you.
 'JabRef' refers to the desktop application that is provided by JabRef e.V.

+Please remember that no method of transmission over the Internet, or method of electronic storage is absolute secure.
+While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.
+Also, whenever you communicate through the internet, your IP-Address will always be transmitted and retained by third parties for technical and in some cases for legal reasons.

 ## JabRef Desktop Application

 ### Collecting information

 JabRef does not collect any personal information directly linked to you.
-However, on certain occasions the software application will send some information to the online services of JabRef e.V.:
+However, on certain occasions JabRef will send some information to the online services of JabRef e.V.:

 - On application start, JabRef will check for the latest version online (by default *enabled*).
 - Information about a journal you are citing when looking for more information about this journal, using our journal database (by default *enabled*).